FeardotCom: Critical response

+Metacritic, which uses a weighted average, assigned the a score of 16 out of 100, based on 20 critics, indicating "overwhelming dislike".
 Audiences polled by CinemaScore gave the film a rare "F" grade on an A+ to F scale.

-A number of film critics compared the premise of FeardotCom to the Japanese film Ringu, a remake of which was released shortly after FeardotCom.
-Both Mark Kermode of The Observer and Cynthia Fuchs of PopMatters wrote of the premise's similarity to Ringu as well as Kairo and David Cronenberg's Videodrome.
+A number of film critics compared the premise of FeardotCom to the Japanese film Ring, a remake of which was released shortly after FeardotCom.
+Both Mark Kermode of The Observer and Cynthia Fuchs of PopMatters wrote of the premise's similarity to Ring as well as David Cronenberg's Videodrome.
 Empire magazine gave the film one out of five stars, calling it "arguably the least imaginative, most pathetic horror of the decade."
 The Guardian called it a "nasty, badly acted horror film [...] like Marc Evans' My Little Eye or Olivier Assayas' execrable Demonlover, it manages to be both prurient and very, very naive about the internet."

 Roger Ebert gave the film a mixed review, rating two out of four stars and noting, "strange, how good FeardotCom is, and how bad.
 The screenplay is a mess, and yet the visuals are so creative this is one of the rare bad films you might actually want to see" and praising the last 20 minutes as something which, if it "had been produced by a German impressionist in the 1920s, we'd be calling it a masterpiece."
 He added, "The movie is extremely violent; it avoided the NC-17 rating and earned an R, I understand, after multiple trims and appeals, and even now it is one of the most graphic horror films I've seen."